 web_pdb.set_trace() method.
 This causes a huge overhead in using python debugger and makes the python code hard to debug and maintain.

 breakpoint() method that allows us to write loosely coupled debugging code.

 sys.breakpointhook() function.
 By default, sys.breakpointhook() calls

 pdb.set_trace() function.
-So at the very least, using breakpoint() provide convinience in using a debugger because we don’t have to explicitly import
+So at the very least, using breakpoint() provide convenience in using a debugger because we don’t have to explicitly import

 Let’s look at a simple example of breakpoint() function usage.
 We have a python script

-When we execute this script, PDB debugger console opens up.
+When we execute this script, the PDB debugger console opens up.

 Python breakpoint() – Stop Debugging

 Python sys.breakpointhook() function uses environment variable PYTHONBREAKPOINT to configure the debugger.
 If unset, the default PDB debugger is used.

 If it’s set to “0” then the function returns immediately and no code debugging is performed.
 It’s very helpful when we want to run our code without debugging.